 He added that some seasonal swimmers and surfers have stopped using Strand Beach entirely after reportedly suffering critical illnesses following exposure believed to be linked to ongoing sewage overflows.

-The group has demanded written acknowledgement from the City, along with a binding action plan by March 31, 2026, outlining infrastructure maintenance or upgrades and the implementation of proactive public warning systems for affected communities.
+The petition has raised several grievances for written acknowledgement from the City, along with a binding action plan by March 31, 2026, outlining revenue collection for maintenance or upgrades, allocations, and other demands, which include the implementation of a proactive Water Quality Flag System as a step to achieve Blue Flag beach amenities to improve the user experience.

 In response, the City said its Water and Sanitation Directorate has invested approximately R430 million in upgrading key infrastructure within the Helderberg sewer system, including sewer pipe replacements and the maintenance of coastal sewer pump stations.